We sat down with MonteCristo to learn about his plans for Flashpoint - and beyond.

-“At the end of the day,” said Christopher “MonteCristo” Mykles, “Developers are good at one thing, and that’s developing games.
+“At the end of the day,” Christopher “MonteCristo” Mykles says, “Developers are good at one thing, and that’s developing games.
 It’s not creating broadcasts.”

 It was precisely this mindset that informed Monte’s decision to join Flashpoint, the recently announced team-owned Counter-Strike league, as a caster and on-air talent.
 “I think [developers] should do what they’re good at—and let me be good at what I’m good at.”

 Over the past decade, Monte has been a prominent caster for League of Legends and Overwatch, two of the most popular esports in the world.
 Though his experience in CS:GO is limited, the caster was very much in his element when he sat down for a chat with GGRecon, sipping on a glass of wine as he spoke confidently about his plans for Flashpoint.

 In spite of this confidence, Monte was quick to admit that he still has much to learn about the Counter-Strike scene.
 “To be clear, I’m not telling Counter-Strike how to do things—I am talking with Counter-Strike experts to get better products here,” said the caster.